We invite you to share in the abundance at Dark Wood Farm by joining our CSA!

 Community Supported Agriculture (CSA) involves members of the community buying a set number of “shares” of a farmer’s harvest at the beginning of the season, and subsequently receiving a portion of the harvest each week.
 It’s kind of like a magazine subscription, but instead you receive a share of ripe, delicious, seasonal vegetables each week.

-Dark Wood Farm was established by Annie Woods in 2014, and is operated by Annie and her friend, Chris Pyper.
+Dark Wood Farm has been owned and operated by Annie Woods since 2014.
 The farm is located on leased land in Boone County, KY, less than 20 miles from Cincinnati, OH.
-This is our fourth growing season, and we grow more than 60 types of vegetables and herbs on a little more than one acre of land.
+We grow more than 60 types of vegetables and herbs on a little more than one acre of land.
 All produce is grown without chemical fertilizers, pesticides, and herbicides, according to natural and organic growing principles.
-Annie, Chris, and their friends and family seed, plant, weed, and harvest everything by hand.
+Annie and a small crew of friends and family seed, plant, weed, and harvest everything by hand.
 We improve our soil by adding compost, mineral amendments, and growing cover crops.
 We manage pests, plant diseases, and extreme weather by using fabric row cover, planting beneficial crops to attract insect predators, and growing a wide diversity of crops.

 What our CSA members receive:

-- A weekly share of freshly-harvested, hand-picked produce.
-That’s enough produce for two adults with plans to cook a few times during the week
+- A weekly share of freshly-harvested, hand-picked produce (enough produce for two adults with plans to cook a few times during the week)

 - A weekly e-newsletter with recipe ideas

-Choose a neighborhood location (normally the porch of one of our CSA members), and pick up on the day specified in the late afternoon/early evening.
+Choose a neighborhood location (normally the porch of one of our CSA members), and pick up on your specified day in the late afternoon/early evening.

 We aim to be as environmentally friendly as possible, so shares are packed in a reusable tote with an ice pack.
 We ask you to bring your own bags/cooler to transport your vegetables and leave your tote and ice pack to be re-used later.